 - a death in the family or other significant life event or

-- an increase in other bills or other sudden expenditures.
+- an increase in other bills or expenditures.

 Pepper’s approach to hardship

-If you’ve missed a payment (or multiple payments) on your loan, please give our customer resolutions team a call on 1800 229 722 (option 2) to discuss the situation and see how we can help.
+If you’ve missed a payment (or multiple payments) on your loan, please give our Collections team a call on 1800 229 722 (option 2) between 8am to 8pm to discuss the situation and see how we can help.

-We will contact you and assess your request.
-We may need to contact you in writing to request further information in order to help us make our decision.
+We will contact you within 21 days of your request.
+We may need to contact you in writing to request information from you in order to help us make our decision.
 When you make your application for financial assistance, all collections and legal activities will be suspended until we have made our decision or until the hardship period has ended.

 Your credit rating is unlikely to be impacted by a request for hardship assistance.